Mistral-class landing helicopter dock: Export

 Since 1997, and particularly since the Euronaval 2007, the Mistral type has been promoted for export.
 The "BPC family" comprises the BPC 140 (13,500 tonnes), the BPC 160 (16,700 tonnes) and the BPC 250 (24,542 tonnes, 214.5 m long).
 The BPC 250 was the design from which the final Mistral-class design was derived: the reduction in length and other modifications were a price-saving exercise.

 The BPC 250 concept was one of two designs selected for the Canberra-class amphibious warfare ships, to be constructed for the Royal Australian Navy.
 The design finally chosen was the Spanish Buque de Proyección Estratégica-class amphibious ship.

 In 2012, the Royal Canadian Navy showed "strong interest" in buying two Mistral ships.
 The two Canadian ships were to be built by SNC Lavalin, with an option to buy a third.
 The project represented a total investment of $2.6 billion.
 Canada had also pursued the two former Russian vessels, and Canada's defence minister held a face to face exchange at the NATO Ministerial in June 2015.
 Canada's attempt to purchase Mistral ship was dropped due to budgetary constraints.
-As of late 2011, the Polish Navy has been working closely with the Polish Ministry of Defense to purchase one Mistral ship.
+In late 2011, the Polish Navy, working closely with the Polish Ministry of Defense, considered purchasing one Mistral ship.
 The Indian Navy has also expressed interest in the design of the Mistral type as a Multi-Role Support Vessel.
 Brazil and Turkey could in time consider purchasing BPCs, but in the end Turkey also chose a derivative of Navantia's Juan Carlos I, TCG Anadolu.
 Algeria is also considering the purchase of two BPCs.
 South Africa, the United Arab Emirates, Malaysia and Singapore also reportedly expressed interest in the Mistral class.